Local colleges cracking down on student parties and gatherings

 Social events on college campuses in our area are mostly being held outdoors, with limited capacity, mandatory masks and social distancing strongly enforced.
-Students caught breaking these rules could face disciplinary actions, all in an effort to decrease the potential spread of infection.
+Students caught breaking these rules could face disciplinary actions in an effort to decrease the potential spread of infection.

-For first year students at Nazareth College like Andrew Wicklum, the parties and orientation events he expected when going to college is completely different.
+For first year students at Nazareth College like Andrew Wicklum, the parties and orientation events he expected when going to college will be completely different.

-“Any kind of meeting or gathering social night, everything was outside on a big yard everyone wore masks and social distancing was enforced by faculty and orientation leaders,” said Andrew Wicklum, first year at Nazareth.
+“Any kind of meeting or gathering social night, everything was outside on a big yard, everyone wore masks and social distancing was enforced by faculty and orientation leaders,” said Wicklum.

 Students at Nazareth College can now face sanctions for behaviors both on and off campus that put the health of others at risk.
 That’s means no large gathering indoors- and no parties.